Anthony Muirhead: Political career

 In the National Government of Prime Minister Neville Chamberlain, he held junior ministerial office as Under-Secretary of State for Air from 1937 to 1938, and as Parliamentary Under-Secretary for India and Burma from 1938 to 1939.

 Death

-Muirhead committed suicide in 1939, purportedly out of fear that his leg injury would prevent him from seeing active service during the Second World War.
+Muirhead died as a result of suicide in 1939, purportedly out of fear that his leg injury would prevent him from seeing active service during the Second World War.
 He was buried in the churchyard at Great Haseley, Oxfordshire.